ogusarenko/mke-docs/content/docs/configuration/multus.md

    EOF
    ```

-6. Verify the network interfaces of the Pod:
+5. Verify the network interfaces of the Pod:

    ```
    kubectl exec -it pod-additional-network -- ip a
    ```

-   Sample output:
+   Example output:

    ```
    LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue qlen 1000